PasinduSuraweera/README.test/README.md

 To truly understand these tools beyond surface-level tutorials, I built **three production-realistic projects**:

-1. **API Lifecycle Management** with WSO2 API Manager—handling everything from design and security to throttling and analytics
+1. **API Lifecycle Management** with WSO2 API Manager - handling everything from design and security to throttling and analytics
-2. **Intelligent Message Routing** with WSO2 Micro Integrator—implementing enterprise integration patterns for service mediation
+2. **Intelligent Message Routing** with WSO2 Micro Integrator - implementing enterprise integration patterns for service mediation
-3. **Secure Authentication & Authorization** with WSO2 Identity Server and Next.js—building a modern, role-based access control system
+3. **Secure Authentication & Authorization** with WSO2 Identity Server and Next.js - building a modern, role-based access control system

 Each project simulates real-world scenarios I've encountered in research: how do you protect legacy services with modern OAuth2 security?
 How do you decouple tightly-coupled systems?
 How do you implement single sign-on across multiple applications without reinventing authentication?

-This wasn't just about following documentation—I aimed to replicate realistic workflows, from initial configuration and custom code integration to **testing system boundaries** like rate limits, concurrent loads, and error scenarios.
+This wasn't just about following documentation.
+I aimed to replicate realistic workflows, from initial configuration and custom code integration to **testing system boundaries** like rate limits, concurrent loads, and error scenarios.
 I wrote automated tests, load generation scripts, and comprehensive documentation for each repository.
 The goal was simple: if I handed these projects to a colleague, they should be able to understand and run them in under 30 minutes.

 Through this process, I gained deep insights into enterprise patterns like the **API Gateway pattern**, **Content-Based Router pattern**, and **Claims-Based Identity**, while strengthening my skills in full-stack development, security protocol implementation, Docker orchestration, and system design thinking.

-In this article—the **one place where I'm sharing all three projects together**—I'll walk through each journey: the business problem, architectural decisions, implementation details, observed behaviors, challenges I encountered, and the lessons that fundamentally changed how I think about building systems.
+In this article the **one place where I'm sharing all three projects together** I'll walk through each journey: the business problems, architectural decisions, implementation details, observed behaviors, challenges I encountered, and the lessons that fundamentally changed how I think about building systems.

 ---